wp-plugins/dynamic-dates/readme.txt

 Add an always up-to-date copyright notice, or the date of your next monthly poker game.

+See the FAQ for all the possibilties.

 ###* What's New for v2 *
-*Now supporting the local WordPress timezone, user-specified timezones, and user-specified languages!
+* Now supporting the local WordPress timezone, user-specified timezones, and user-specified languages!

 = Requirements =
-*PHP 5.2 for user-specified timezones or PHP 5.3 with the International extension for user-specified languages.
+* PHP 5.2 for user-specified timezones or PHP 5.3 with the International extension for user-specified languages.